Note

 To force a sync for the certificate, follow these steps:

-3. When the sync completes, the following notification appears: "Successfully updated all the resources with the latest certificate."
+- When the sync finishes, the following notification appears: "Successfully updated all the resources with the latest certificate."

 Symptom

-When browsing the App Service, it is presenting the wrong certificate
+When you're browsing App Service, it's presenting the wrong certificate.

 Cause

-This problem can manifest when both IP SSL and SNI based bindings have been configured for the App Service.
-When non SNI clients hit the IP SSL endpoint, the IP SSL certificate gets cached.
-Now even if the SNI enabled clients hit the site, they will be presented with the IP SSL certificate causing an invalid cert to be presented.
+This problem can manifest when both IP SSL and Server Name Indication (SNI) bindings are configured for App Service.
+When non-SNI clients hit the IP SSL endpoint, the IP SSL certificate gets cached.
+Even if SNI-enabled clients hit the site, they're presented with the IP SSL certificate, which causes an invalid certificate to be presented.

 Solution

-Please ensure not to use SNI bindings along with IP SSL bindings and always browse to the website over custom domain URL if you have non SNI clients.
-In case you need to use SNI bindings, you need to ensure that the certificate that is bound to the IP SSL binding is issued to protect all configured URLs for the site (including the SNI bindings) and configure the same certificate against all other bindings.
+Ensure that you don't use SNI bindings along with IP SSL bindings and always browse to the website over custom domain URL if you have non-SNI clients.
+If you need to use SNI bindings, ensure that the certificate that is bound to the IP SSL binding is issued to protect all configured URLs for the site (including the SNI bindings).
+Configure the same certificate against all other bindings.
 This behavior is by design.

 Custom domain problems